Coder1400/CamelCaser/README.md

 # CamelCaser
 C program that camelCases any string.
+Check camelCaser.c for implementation.